King-Mob/unfolding/README.md

 # Unfolding

-Put the text you want in the url as a parameter in base64 encoded.
+Put the text you want in the url as a parameter called t.

-e.g.
+e.g. `index.html?t=hello` wil display hello

-hello is aGVsbG8= in base64 so the url is `index.html?t=aGVsbG8=`